TheRamann/Discord-Emotes/README.md

     function(error){console.log(error)}
 );
 ```
-You can even message the code to a discord channel if you want
+You can even send the gif to a discord channel if you want
 ```js
 const { hug } = require("discord-emotes");